jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_unavailable.md

 ## Configuration

 You can configure this alarm to ignore certain values.
-For more information, see Do not alarm for certain values.
 You can configure different alarm severities for specific databases.
-For more information, see Configure an alarm.

 ## Common database unavailable status